caktus/django-file-picker/docs/setup.rst

 .. class:: file_picker.widgets.SimpleFilePickerWidget

 To use the simple file picker widget, override the desired form field's widget.
-It takes in a dictionary with expected keys `"image"` and/or `"file"` these define which link to use "Add Image" and/or "Add File".
+It takes a dictionary with expected keys `"image"` and/or `"file"` which define which link to use, i.e. "Add Image" and/or "Add File".

-For an example of usage look at the.